-If you an adult of working age, you’ve probably heard about the Great Resignation, whether it’s from the news, social media or your coworkers and friends.
+If you are an adult of working age, you’ve probably heard about the Great Resignation, whether it’s from the news, social media or your coworkers and friends.
 It’s a worldwide movement that has many of us leaving our jobs — or wondering whether it’s indeed time for us to go.

 Worklife host Adam Grant: Over the past year, millions of people have been quitting their jobs.
 The Great Resignation has liberated some people from miserable jobs and abusive bosses.
 But for others, this whole movement has already become the Great Regret.